 Splenectomy is generally a safe procedure.
-But as with any surgery, splenectomy carries the potential risk of complications.
+But as with any surgery, splenectomy carries the potential risk of complications, including:

 - Blood clots

-- Injury to other organs nearby, including your stomach, pancreas and colon
+- Injury to nearby organs, including your stomach, pancreas and colon

 Long-term risk of infection

-After spleen removal, you're more likely to contract serious or even life-threatening infections.
-Following splenectomy, your doctor may recommend you receive a pneumonia vaccine and yearly flu vaccines.
-In some cases, preventive antibiotics may be recommended as well, especially if you have other conditions that increase your risk of serious infections.
+After spleen removal, you're more likely to contract serious or life-threatening infections.
+Your doctor may recommend you receive vaccines against pneumonia, influenza, Haemophilus influenza type b (Hib) and meningococci.
+He or she may also recommend that you take preventive antibiotics, especially if you have other conditions that increase your risk of serious infections.